twolfson/twolfson.com/articles/passionate-open-source.md

   "author": "Todd Wolfson",
   "date": "2015-11-07T14:35:58-0600",
   "keywords": "passion, open, source",
-  "summary": "An overview of how I prevent burnout on open source."
+  "summary": "An overview of how I prevent burnout on open source.", "relatedArticles": ["Why I open source"]
 }

 Staying active in open source is a problem I see every now and then.
 It's a problem that I have experienced in the form of burn out.